gardener/gardener/docs/deployment/getting_started_locally.md

 make gardener-up
 ```

+> If you want to setup an IPv6 ready Gardener, use `make gardener-up IPFAMILY=ipv6` instead.

 This will first build the base images (which might take a bit if you do it for the first time).
 Afterwards, the Gardener resources will be deployed into the cluster.